Reclaiming Europe

 Ignorance resulting from a failure to listen to the Europeans living in these diverse landscapes more closely and to engage with their manifold perspectives has had dire consequences.
 This must not happen again.

 The time for new approaches is now.
 Many steps have already been taken, but we must not stop at “first aid”.
-The goal must be closer ties across borders and a new understanding of Europe.
-We – presidents of Academies and Universities, office holders from other academic institutions as well as politics and actors from civil society – are resolved to further this goal.
+The goal must be to establish closer ties across borders and to gain a new understanding of Europe.
+We – presidents of Academies and Universities, office holders from other academic institutions as well as from politics, and actors from civil society – are resolved to further this goal.

-We are convinced that academia has to play a key role in such processes.
+We are convinced that academia must play a key role in such processes.
 Firstly, it offers the ideal prerequisites for such a transnational agenda because of its standards of openness, curiosity, willingness to cooperate, critical questioning and motivation to perform.
-Secondly, scholars use their academic expertise to question traditional seemingly self-evident truths in order to gain new perspectives and insight.
+Secondly, scholars use their academic expertise to question traditional, seemingly self-evident truths in order to gain new perspectives and insights.
 Such abilities are urgently needed in the current situation – and they are especially embodied by younger excellent scholars.

-We therefore formulate the following theses and declare that we want to advance in their spirit:
+We therefore formulate the following theses and declare that we want to move forward in their spirit:

 1. It is time to reclaim Europe from chauvinist, nationalist and illiberal agendas.
 This means taking back the initiative and creatively promoting European unity, also beyond a political agenda of integration.

-2. Reclaiming Europe requires putting the regions that have for too long been seen as its periphery back into the centre of attention, making their many voices heard.
+2. Reclaiming Europe requires putting the regions that have for too long been seen as its periphery back at the centre of attention and allowing their own voices to be heard.

 3. Such a reclamation must be transnational in spirit: it crosses borders, languages, cultures, histories, identities, and much more.
 This does not imply any form of homogenisation – we can only really see our many similarities when we adequately appreciate the rich regional diversity of Europe.